-- 1.)
-Consumers in the path of the storm should locate their homeowner's policy now and keep it in a safe place so that you can refer to it after the storm, if needed - 2.)
-Review the policy now to find out how and where to report a claim (i.e. 800 #, internet site, agent)
+- 1) If you are in the path of the storm, locate your homeowner's policy right away and keep it in a safe place so that you can refer to it if necessary after the storm. - 2) Review the policy now to find out how and where to report a claim, whether through a tollfree number, internet site, agent, etc.